prose-im/prose-docs/src/data/guides/basics/quickstart/index.md

 ### Server domain

 The first screen will ask you to choose a domain for your instant messaging server.
 If your team members emails are **name@company.com**, we recommend you enter **company.com** in the field.

-!!
-If you signed up for the Cloud version, **the server domain will be auto-generated for you**.
-You can later customize it to your own custom domain, but you will not be able to customize the base domain we provide for you.

 !
 Prose can co-exist with your email and website **on the same domain**, you don’t need a subdomain for it to work properly.